Admission to the major in the Department of Computer Science is limited. See “Limited Admissions and Limited Retention Requirements” in this catalog.

 Reva Freedman, Ph.D., Northwestern University, associate professor

-Minmei Hou, Ph.D., Pennsylvania State University, associate professor
+Minmei Hou, Ph.D., Pennsylvania State University, assistant professor

 Ibrahim Onyuksel, Ph.D., University of Michigan, professor